canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/upgrade-to-ubuntu-pro-at-scale-using-tokens-with-ssm.rst

     sudo pro status

-and see entitlements and enabled services.
+This will display your entitlements and enabled services.

 Additional resources and links